We Walked Our Thousandth Mile!

-Because Happiness Matters for People and the Planet
+Because Happiness Matters to All People and the Planet

-On August 25, 2012, Paula Francis and Linda Wheatley left Stowe, Vermont on a 44-day, 720-mile walk to convey the importance of fulfilling the central tenet of our Declaration of Independence: the right of all Americans to "...Life, Liberty and the Pursuit of Happiness."
-They arrived at the Jefferson Memorial in Washington DC on October 7th.
+Paula Francis and Linda Wheatley are walking around the United States to convey the importance of fulfilling the central tenet of the Declaration of Independence: the right of all Americans to "...Life, Liberty and the Pursuit of Happiness."

-Many efforts to measure what matters and to implement policy guided by those values are underway, for example Maryland and Vermont have implemented a 'Genuine Progress Indicator'; Canada has developed the Canadian Index of Well-Being, the new economics foundation offers the Happy Planet Index, and the Organisation for Economic and Cooperation Development recently unveiled the Better Life Index.
+Many efforts to measure what matters and to implement policy guided by those values are underway.
+Maryland and Vermont have implemented a 'Genuine Progress Indicator'; Canada has developed the Canadian Index of Well-Being, the new economics foundation offers the Happy Planet Index, and the Organisation for Economic and Cooperation Development recently unveiled the Better Life Index.
+The United Nations unanimously adopted a resolution making happiness central to develop, and established International Day of Happiness, annually on March 20th.
+The Happiness Walk is a unique and contributing piece of this shift toward greater wellbeing for people and the planet.

-We are collecting and sharing declarations of what matters.
+We are collecting and sharing statements of what matters,

 We humbly invite your financial support.